Video: Softball player’s history with coach leads to tussle

 The two Fagan sisters and a third player, Cheyenne Coyle, were dismissed from the team just hours before an NCAA tournament game in 2012.
 Sami Fagan took to Facebook at the time to refute rumors that their dismissal was related to “racism or bullying.”

-Their father, Kevin Fagan, told the Gainesville Sun that there was the result of “an altercation on the team.”
+Their father, Kevin Fagan, told the Gainesville Sun that there was “an altercation on the team.”

 “The team sort of divided and Walton felt like it was in his best interest to get rid of those three,” Fagan explained.